-Starting from 5.0.2 release, you can also configure up to three other DNS servers for protected domains' (and their domain associations) MX record query only.
+You can also configure up to three other DNS servers for protected domains' (and their domain associations) MX record query only.
 This is useful if the protected domains' MX record or A record are resolved differently on internal DNS servers.
 This feature is only applicable to gateway mode and transparent mode and when you select MX record as the relay type in domain settings.

-Note that if you configure DNS servers for protected domains (such as example.com), FortiMail will also use the same DNS server for all queries that are in the form of anysub.example.com, so that the recursive queries for the returned MX record (mx.example.com) or other records can be directed the the same server.
+Note that if you configure DNS servers for protected domains (such as example.com), FortiMail will also use the same DNS server for all queries that are in the form of anysub.example.com, so that the recursive queries for the returned MX record (mx.example.com) or other records can be directed to the same server.

 Variable Description Default cache {enable disable} Enable to cache DNS query results to improve performance.
-Disable the DNS cache to free memory if you are low on memory. enable cache-min-ttl <time-in- seconds></time-in- Use this command to overwrite the TTL of the cached DNS records in case the TTL of the records is very short.
+Disable the DNS cache to free memory if you are low on memory. enable cache-min-ttl <time-in-seconds></time-in-seconds> Use this command to overwrite the TTL of the cached DNS records in case the TTL of the records is very short.
 However, the newly set TTL value is only effective if it is longer than the original TTL.
 For example, if you set it to 30 seconds while the original TTLis 10 seconds, then the actual record TTL will become 30 seconds.
 If you set it to 30 seconds while the original TTL is 60 seconds, then the actual record TTL remains to be 60 seconds.
 300 primary <ipv4_address></ipv4_address> Enter the IP address of the primary DNS server.
 0.0.0.0

-Variable Description Default ptr-query-option {enable disable public-ip- Enable to perform reverse DNS lookups on both private network IP addresses and public IP addresses. public-ip-only only} However, PTR queries may cause delays when the DNS server has no response.
+Variable Description Default protected-domain-dns- servers <ipv4_address></ipv4_address> Enter the IP address of the DNS servers that you want to use to resolve the protected domain names (including their subdomains) and the MX Record (alternative domain).
+You can enter up to 3 addresses/DNS servers.
+0.0.0.0 protected-domain-dns-state {enable disable} Either enable or disable the protected domain DNS servers. disable ptr-query-option {enable disable public-ip- only} Enable to perform reverse DNS lookups on both private network IP addresses and public IP addresses.
+However, PTR queries may cause delays when the DNS server has no response.
 In this situation, you may choose to disable the querying.
 In some cases, the DNS server may not have PTR records for your private network's IP addresses.
 Failure to contain records for those IP addresses may increase DNS query time.
-In this situation, you can choose to query on public IP addresses only. protected-domain-dns- servers <ipv4_address></ipv4_address> Enter the IP address of the DNS servers that you want to use to resolve the protected domain names (including their subdomains).
-You can enter up to 3 addresses/DNS servers.
-0.0.0.0 protected-domain-dns-state {enable disable} Either enable or disable the protected domain DNS servers. disable secondary <dns_ipv4></dns_ipv4> Enter the IP address of the secondary DNS serve.
-0.0.0.0 truncate-handling {disable tcp-retry} Specify how to handle trunctated UDP replies of DNS queries: select either disable (meaning no retries) or tcp-try (meaning retry in TCP mode). tcp-retry system ddns on page 238 system encryption ibe
+In this situation, you can choose to query on public IP addresses only. public-ip-only secondary <dns_ipv4></dns_ipv4> Enter the IP address of the secondary DNS serve.
+0.0.0.0 truncate-handling {disable tcp-retry} Specify how to handle trunctated UDP replies of DNS queries: select either disable (meaning no retries) or tcp-try (meaning retry in TCP mode). tcp-retry system ddns on page 265 system domain-group